 Step 6: Brighten up areas of interest

 Before finishing your landscapes featuring the northern lights, it’s important that you pay close attention to any areas of interest as well as areas that demand attention but shouldn’t.
-One way of doing that is cloning out distractions along the edges of the frame, or adding a dark vignette to keep the viewer’s eye in the center.
+One way of doing that is cloning out distractions along the edges of the frame or adding a dark vignette to keep the viewer’s eye in the center.

 For this last step, I’ve brightened up the foreground just a bit and dodged some additional auroras.
-The 14mm lens’ distortion creates a direction in the sky that seems to be pointing towards the big boulder in the center of the frame.
+The 14mm lens’ distortion creates a direction in the sky that seems to be pointing toward the big boulder in the center of the frame.
 Through dodging selectively, I’ve emphasized that sense of direction.
 Uttakleiv beach, Lofoten, Norway (2018)

-I love to combine the tricks of post-processing with photography as my canvas to maximize the fine-art potential of any landscape image.
+I love to combine the tricks of post-processing with photography as my canvas to maximize the fine art potential of any landscape image.

 So this is how I go about post-processing my auroras.
 Hope you’ve picked up a trick or two and if you want to learn even more, definitely make sure to check out my various video tutorials.

-4 hour Aurora Post-processing Video!
+##4-hour Aurora Post-processing Video!

 If you want to see me process this image from start to finish in both Lightroom and Photoshop, then consider my complete northern lights post-processing tutorial, available on my website.
 This video is for everyone, whether you’re new to Photoshop or a seasoned user.
-In this 4 hour editing video I will teach even more techniques and a lot of tricks more in-depth.
+In this 4-hour editing video, I will teach even more techniques and a lot of tricks more in-depth.

 And if you’re interested in more of my processing videos, be sure to use the "4for3" discount code at checkout!
 Add four videos to your cart, and pay only three.